 Earning a Master’s degree in Law and Politics of International Security means you will have a unique interdisciplinary qualification.
 Your knowledge of international public and humanitarian law will qualify you for a career in one of the many fields where the concept of security is most significant.
 At the same time, your analytical skills and understanding of international politics will make you uniquely qualified to find solutions to complex problems.

-Graduates from the programme have found positions in the broad field of international security.
-You will be able to pursue a career at:
+Graduates from the programme have found positions in the broad field of international security, such as:

 - Non-Governmental Organizations (incl.
-Transparency International, Global Witness)
+Transparency International, Global Witness, Oxfam Novib)

 - Private Security Firms (e.g. Legal Advisor for Maritime Security Provider)

 - A court (judge in training / rechterlijk ambtenaar in opleiding)